get10acious/rops_h1_poc_analytics/docs/AI_Director_GUIDE.md

 - [ ] Deployment pipeline works correctly
 - [ ] Documentation is complete and accurate

-This guide provides the foundation for systematically building the RewardOps Analytics POC using AI development tools.
+This guide provides the foundation for systematically building the LoyaltyAnalytics POC using AI development tools.
 Follow the patterns and prompts provided to ensure consistent, high-quality implementation across all components.